Rodríguez slam, VerHagen lead Tigers over Twins 9-6

 TRAINER’S ROOM

-Tigers: 2B Niko Goodrum left the game in the fourth inning with left groin tightness.
-Goodrum returned Thursday after missing four games with a groin injury. … INF Jeimer Candelario was reinstated from the injured list on Friday after recovering from a left thumb injury.
+Tigers: 2B Niko Goodrum left in the fourth inning with left groin tightness and Gardenhire said he will be placed on the injured list.
+Goodrum returned Thursday after missing four games with a groin injury. … INF Jeimer Candelario was reinstated from the injured list after recovering from a left thumb injury.
 He was optioned to Triple-A where he was on a rehab assignment.

 Twins: OF Byron Buxton is nearing a return from a left shoulder subluxation after going through a round of full baseball activities before the game.
-Manager Rocco Baldelli said Buxton will go on a rehab assignment “soon.” … OF Eddie Rosario was out of the lineup after leaving the previous game with a hamstring injury.
+Baldelli said Buxton will go on a rehab assignment “soon.” … OF Eddie Rosario was out of the lineup after leaving the previous game with a hamstring injury.
 Baldelli said an MRI was “clean” and Rosario said he was doing better.

 UP NEXT

-Tigers: RHP Edwin Jackson (3-6, 8.46 ERA) will make his fourth start for Detroit on Saturday evening.
-Jackson has a 3.86 ERA for the Tigers this season after losing his last start at Houston when he allowed five runs in five innings.
+Tigers: RHP Edwin Jackson (3-6, 8.46 ERA) starts on Saturday.
+Jackson has a 3.86 ERA for the Tigers this season after losing his last start at Houston, when he allowed five runs in five innings.

-Twins: RHP Kyle Gibson (11-6, 4.40) will make his second start of the season against Detroit.
-Gibson allowed five runs in five innings in a loss at Detroit on June 8 and has allowed five runs in two of his past three starts.
+Twins: RHP Kyle Gibson (11-6, 4.40 ERA) will make his second start of the season against Detroit.
+Gibson allowed five runs in five innings in a loss at Detroit on June 8.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports